A convergence analysis of the price of anarchy in atomic congestion games: Introduction

 \section{Introduction}

-The price of anarchy (PoA) is a classical topic in algorithmic game theory and has been investigated intensively during the last two decades in both atomic and non-atomic congestion games, starting with the pioneering paper of \cite{Roughgarden2002} on the PoA of pure Nash equilibria in non-atomic congestion games with affine linear cost functions.
-Much of this work has been devoted to worst-case upper bounds of the PoA for different types of cost functions $\tau_a(\cdot)$, and the influence of the network topology on this bound, see, e.g., \cite{Nisan2007} \wu{for an overview.}
+The price of anarchy (PoA, \citep{Papadimitriou2001Algorithms}) is an important notion in \emph{algorithmic game theory} (\citep{Nisan2007}) and has been investigated intensively during the last two decades in \emph{congestion games} (\citep{Dafermos1969,Rosenthal1973A}), starting with the pioneering paper of \citep{Roughgarden2002} on the PoA of pure Nash equilibria in \emph{non-atomic congestion games} (\citep{Dafermos1969}) with affine linear cost functions.
+Much of this work has \WUU{then} been devoted to worst-case upper bounds of the PoA for different types of cost functions $\tau_a(\cdot)$, and the influence of the network topology on these upper bounds, see, e.g., \citep{Nisan2007} for an overview.

-Much less attention has been paid to the evolution of the PoA as a function of the growing total demand, although \wu{this} is quite important for traffic and transportation \wu{networks.} Only recently, it has been shown empirically (\cite{Youn2008Price,O2016Mechanisms,Monnot2017}) and analytically (\cite{Colini2016On,Colini2017WINE,Colini2020OR,Wu2019}) for \emph{non-atomic} \wu{congestion} games that the PoA actually converges to 1 with growing \wu{total} demand for a large class of cost functions that includes all polynomials (\cite{Wu2019}).
+Much less attention has been paid to the evolution of the PoA as a function of the growing total demand, although this is quite important for traffic and transportation networks in which the demands tend to be high.
+Only recently, it has been shown empirically (\citep{Youn2008Price,O2016Mechanisms,Monnot2017}) and analytically (\citep{Colini2016On,Colini2017WINE,Colini2020OR,Wu2019}) for \emph{non-atomic} congestion games that the PoA of pure Nash equilibria actually converges to 1 with growing total demand for a large class of cost functions that includes all polynomials.

-In this paper, we study this evolution of the PoA for atomic congestion games.
-While our results hold for arbitrary atomic congestion games, we will mostly use transportation networks as prototype atomic \wu{congestion} games, \wu{in which each user (player) wants to transport a certain unsplittable demand of a good along a path in a network.} We then investigate the \wu{convergence of the} PoA for \wu{growing \emph{total (transport) demand} $T$.}

-Our analysis covers the PoA for both, pure and mixed, Nash equilibria.
-We call the ratio of the worst-case cost of pure Nash equilibria (if it exist) over the socially optimal cost the \emph{atomic PoA}, call the ratio of the worst-case expected cost of mixed Nash equilibria over the socially optimal cost the \emph{mixed PoA}, and call the ratio of the random cost of a mixed Nash equilibrium over the socially optimal cost the \emph{random PoA} of that mixed Nash equilibrium. \wu{These three PoAs quantify the inefficiency of pure Nash equilibria, the \emph{expected} inefficiency of mixed Nash equilibria, and the \emph{random} inefficiency of a mixed Nash equilibrium, respectively.}

-\wu{We} show that the respective PoAs converge to 1 (with high probability for the random PoA) \wu{as the total demand grows to $\infty$}, when the cost functions are arbitrary polynomials and the \emph{maximum \wu{individual} demand} \wu{$d_{\max}$ over all users} is bounded.
-We also show by examples that the latter condition cannot be relaxed.